KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 - Open a 2nd incognito Chrome browser window
 - Open the app in the 2nd incognito window.
+- Select the storage: default
+- Click the 'Use Selected' button
+- [Observe] Empty page message is displayed
 - Select the storage: t1
-- Click the 'Delete Selected' button.
+- Click the 'Delete Selected' button
-- Confirm the deletion.
+- Confirm the deletion
 - [Observe] Message is displayed in 1st browser

-- Back in the 1st browser, try to add a clump.
+- Back in the 1st browser, try to add a clump
-- [Observe] An alert dialog is displayed.
+- [Observe] An alert dialog is displayed
-- [Observe] The clump is not added.
+- [Observe] The clump is not added

 -----